ozfortress/ozfortress_docs/docs/rules/global.md

 Match Communications are used to discuss the essential details for official ozfortress matches.
 It is expected that for the duration of discussion around an official match, teams and by extension players, do not post anything non-essential to the flow of the match.

 The following should be present within all Match Communications:

 + Match date/day & times, or negotiation of such.
 + Any and all mercenary requests, along with approval of mercenaries.
 + logs.tf links for each map played.
 + Anything else that teams deem essential to the correct running of their official match.

 ### 3.2.
 Organisational Responsibilities
 The responsibility for these tasks falls upon the team captain of each team.
 If they are unable to complete these tasks or ensure these tasks are completed, they must nominate another team member to ensure their completion.
+Sll Official Matches need either a Captain or Nominated Player to act in a captain capacity for the duration of the match, this ensures each match runs as smoothly as possible.

 ##### Both teams must:
 + Make an appropriate effort to organise the match.